-The Master study program "Clinical Laboratory Sciences" has a course-based structure and a course-related examination system.
+The Master study program "Infection Prevention and Control" has a course-based structure and a course-related examination system.
 Descriptions of the courses are embedded within the course specifications.
 The course specification for each course contains information on the course name, course code, study load, semester, prerequisite, learning outcomes, description/syllabus, soft skills, forms of learning, learning methods, assessment of learning outcomes.
 The combination and succession of the courses of the study program are consistent with the specified qualification objectives (described earlier).
-Additionally, the experts identified medical genetics as an important topic for the curriculum and recommends its integration.

 It is assured that students receive the support and guidance they need for the organization and accomplishment of assignments and the learning process in general.

 With regard to interdisciplinarity, the experts observe that Jouf University provides a suitable institutional framework and possesses considerable potential for interdisciplinary cooperation.
 Several programs, such as "Health Administration," are implemented jointly between the College of Medicine and the College of Administration, while others like "Public Health" and "Infection Prevention and Control" are coordinated between the College of Applied Medical Sciences and the College of Medicine.
 These structures create favorable conditions for interdisciplinary teaching and research.
 However, in the view of the experts, the University has so far made only limited use of these opportunities.
 Interdisciplinary exchange currently takes place primarily at the faculty level through research cooperations or through the admission of students from different disciplinary backgrounds.
 There is no systematic integration of interdisciplinary courses or joint research activities with other colleges on a student level at this stage.
 The experts encourage the University to strengthen these connections, in order to enhance the programs' practical and clinical orientation and to broaden students' perspectives.
 The planned establishment of the new University Hospital within the next 15 months is expected to further enhance interdisciplinary collaboration and provide additional practical learning opportunities.
-From the experts' point of view, data collection and ethical procedures will gain particular relevance once the hospital becomes operational.
-Hospital-based research will require ethics approval, data protection mechanisms, and secure sample handling protocols.
-The experts underline the importance of implementing strict biosafety and ethical standards, especially to prevent exposure risks for undergraduate and graduate students working in clinical laboratories.